- Emergency Services

 - Contact Us

 Whether you see visible mold in your home or have all the signs of a hidden mold infestation, you will want to get to the bottom of the mystery.
 A professional mold test will give you a snapshot of the number of mold particles in a certain area at a certain time.
 Hiring an expert at collecting and analyzing mold samples will always lead to the most accurate results.
-With a professional mold testing company, you will get the results you need faster from a company you can rely on.
+With a professional mold testing company like Icon Property Rescue, you will get the results you need faster from a company you can rely on.

 Air sampling tests the concentration of mold spores in your home’s air; samples are taken from the air and are later examined under a microscope.
 Air tests can tell you if you have a mold problem even when you cannot find the mold growth.
 However, the amount of mold spores in the air can change drastically in a small amount of time, giving varying results at different times; multiple collection times are recommended.